IntersectAustralia/excel-fu/module-1/index.markdown

 ![Final data file](16.png)

 <div class="note">
-You should now have your data in a workable format.
+You should now have your data in a clear, well-labelled, workable format.
 Congratulations!
 Getting the data into a format you can use is often 90% of the challenge.
 </div>

 <a class="next-link" href="{{ site.baseurl }}/module-2/">Go to the next module</a>